ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 ``````````
 The 10m wind plots allows forecasters to pick up on patterns closer to the surface.
 It shows features such as convergence and pressure areas.

 In the 10m wind plots below, the ``halloweenHRRR`` and ``halloweenRAP`` are once again very similar, which makes sense given that the 250mb wind plots are also so similar.
-We can see a few key feautres on this chart.
+We can see a few key features on this chart.
 The most important is the area of convergence taking place over the east coast which is driving the line of severe storms.

 .. figure:: https://github.com/ufs-community/ufs-srweather-app/wiki/fcst4_plots/10mwind_rap_conus_f036.png
       :align: center